<> Polyura jalysus (Felder,[1867]) <>

 Regional Distribution: India, Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia, Singapore, Indonesia

-Larval Hosts: not known but most likely a Fabaceae species
+Larval Hosts: not known but most likely species from the Fabaceae family.

 Adult Food Sources: Nectar - not known to visit flowers.
 Other - mud puddling, over-ripe fruit